 Dr. Beverly Zavaleta, physician adviser at Valley Baptist Medical Center-Brownsville, said that getting vaccinated against the flu is a simple and proven way to protect against one of the world’s most common illnesses.

 “When you get a flu shot, you reduce your risk of contracting influenza by 50 to 80 percent,” she said.
 “Additionally, if you've gotten the flu shot and catch the flu anyway, your illness will be milder.
-The flu shot gives you a great deal of protection and helps reduce the risk of the particularly dangerous combination of flu plus COVID co-infection, which we have already seen in some patients.”
+The flu shot gives you a great deal of protection and helps reduce the risk of the particularly dangerous combination of flu plus COVID co-infection, which we unfortunately saw during flu season last year.”

 According to a CDC study, receiving an annual flu vaccine is still the best way to best protect against the flu.
-In a study analyzing the severe flu season of 2017-2018, flu vaccination prevented an estimated 6.2 million influenza illnesses, 3.2 million influenza-associated medical visits, 91,000 influenza-associated hospitalizations, and 5,700 influenza-associated deaths.
-The CDC also reported that flu vaccine reduced children’s risk of flu-related pediatric intensive care unit admission by 74 percent.
-It has also been shown that being vaccinated can even reduce the risk for major cardiac events in those patients at highest risk for heart problems.
+Researchers who analyzed the severe flu season of 2019-2020, found that flu vaccination prevented an estimated 7.52 million influenza illnesses, 3.69 million influenza-associated medical visits, 105,000 influenza-associated hospitalizations, and 6,300 influenza-associated deaths.
+Studies have also shown that being vaccinated against the flu can reduce the risk of major cardiovascular events such as heart attack and stroke, according to the CDC.

-In addition to all of the normal risks associated with complications of flu infection, COVID-19 poses an additional threat during this year’s flu season, said Dr. Christopher Romero, physician adviser and internal medicine specialist at Valley Baptist Medical Center-Harlingen.
+In addition to all of the normal risks associated with complications of flu infection, COVID-19 continues to pose an additional threat during this year’s flu season, said Dr. Christopher Romero, an internal medicine specialist at Valley Baptist Medical Center-Harlingen.

-“Cameron County currently ranks fifth in the state for the number of active COVID-19 cases.
-While we have seen an improvement in hospitalizations, we are definitely not out of the woods and at risk for resurgence,” he said.
-“Earlier this year we have already seen patients who have tested positive for both the flu and COVID-19.
+“Community transmission of COVID-19 continues to remain high in the Rio Grande Valley.
+While we have seen an improvement in hospitalizations, we are definitely not out of the woods and we remain at risk for resurgence,” he said.
+“Last flu season, we already saw patients who tested positive for both the flu and COVID-19.
 This is a horrible combination, and places patients at even higher risk for bad outcomes than with either infection alone.”

 Romero said that not only can local residents protect themselves and their loved ones by receiving the flu shot, they can also ensure that the Valley’s healthcare system does not become overwhelmed during flu season as healthcare providers continue to battle COVID-19.